Skip to main content

 France was the first nation in Europe to proclaim the universal rights of man and to rein in the power of an established church, but nevertheless has had chronic problems with religious minorities.
 In his new book, Steven Kramer explores the complex, triangular relationship between the French Republic, Jews, and Muslims.
 It is the first book to compare the experience of French Jews and Muslims over the longue durée, tracing their experiences and interactions in both metropolitan France and the colonies under the evolving regime of laïcité.
 This historical and comparative approach does more than illuminate past and current tensions—it suggests how they may be resolved.

-Join us in-person and online on Monday, May 15 from 12pm to 1pm for an exclusive roundtable discussion with Steven Kramer, moderated by Robin Quinville, Director of the Global Europe Program, as he leads us through the primary themes, history, and challenges he explores in his seminal work.
-The event will be webcast via our website if you are unable to join us in-person.
+In this roundtable discussion with Steven Kramer, moderated by Robin Quinville, Director of the Global Europe Program, led us through the primary themes, history, and challenges he explores in his seminal work.

 His book is available for purchase now via Cambria Press.